Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Simulation Results

 \section{Simulation Results}

-In this section, we present numerical simulation results to validate the effectiveness of the proposed joint EM- and BB-domain optimization algorithm for CRA arrays.
-Unless otherwise stated, the simulation parameters are configured as follows.
-Alice (BS) is located at (0m, 0m) and is equipped with $N=8$ transmit/receive antennas.
-The system operates at a carrier frequency of $f_{\mathrm{c}} = 28$GHz, and the total transmit power budget is $P_{\mathrm{T}} = 60$W. As illustrated in Fig. \ref{fig:setting}, all entities are randomly distributed within an angular sector of $[\pi/6,5\pi/6]$ relative to Alice.
-The $K=2$ Bobs are randomly placed in an annular region centered at Alice, with an inner radius of 50m and an outer radius of 60m.
-Meanwhile, Eve (the target) and $C=2$ clutter objects are randomly located in a smaller annular region spanning distances from 20m to 40m.
-For the communication channel, we employ the Quasi Deterministic Radio Channel Generator (QuaDRiGa), which is recognized as a 3GPP TR 38.901 reference implementation.
-Specifically, the communication channels for Bobs are generated under the ``3GPP\_3D\_UMi\_LOS'' scenario, assuming $L=5$ propagation paths for each Bob.
-The polarization rotation matrices are identity matrices for simplicity \cite{Quadriga}.
-For the sensing channel, we adopt a classic LoS channel model incorporating path loss and depolarization matrices.
-The path loss $\alpha_{i}$ is expressed as $\alpha_{i}=10^{-\frac{C_{0}}{10}}(\frac{r_{i}}{D_{0}})^{-\kappa_{i}}$ with $r_{i}$ denoting the distance, $\kappa_{i}=2.5$ being the attenuation factor, $C_{0}=30$dB, $D_{0}=1$m and $i\in\{\mathrm{t},c\}$.
-According to \cite{target polarization channel }, the depolarization channel (i.e., scattering matrices) of the target/Eve is modeled as zero-mean complex Gaussian random matrices, with their corresponding covariance matrices specified as follows
+In this section, we present numerical simulations to validate the use of CRA-array-empowered ISAC systems using the proposed joint EM- and BB-domain optimization algorithm.
+Unless otherwise stated, the simulation parameters are set as follows: The BS, located at (0m, 0m), is equipped with separate transmit and receive arrays with $N=8$ antennas and operates at a carrier frequency of $f_{\mathrm{c}} = 28$ GHz with a total transmit power budget $P_{\mathrm{T}} = 60$ W. Fig.~\ref{fig:setting} illustrates the considered scenario, where all entities are randomly distributed within an angular sector $[\pi/6,5\pi/6]$ relative to the BS.
+The $K=2$ users are randomly placed within an annular region centered at the BS, spanning radii from 50 m to 60 m.
+The target and clutter are located within the same closer annular region between 20 m and 40 m.
+The clutter environment comprises a total of $C=50$ scattering points, including two dominant clutter sources located at fixed positions $(45^{\circ}, 30\mathrm{m})$ and $(115^{\circ}, 30\mathrm{m})$.
+The remaining scatterers are modeled as weak distributed clutter points uniformly distributed over the angular domain.

+The user communication channels are generated using the Quasi Deterministic Radio Channel Generator (QuaDRiGa), a recognized 3GPP TR 38.901 reference implementation.
+In particular, the channels are drawn from the ``3GPP\_3D\_UMi\_LOS'' scenario, with $L=5$ propagation paths per user.
+The polarization rotation matrices are assumed to be identity matrices \cite{Quadriga}.
+For the radar sensing channel, we adopt a standard line-of-sight (LoS) model incorporating path loss and depolarization effects.
+The path loss is given by $10^{-\frac{C_{0}}{10}}\left(\frac{r_{i}}{D_{0}}\right)^{-\kappa_{i}}$, where $r_{i}$ is the propagation distance, $\kappa_{i}=2.5$ denotes the attenuation factor, $C_{0}=30$ dB, $D_{0}=1$ m, and $i\in\{\mathrm{t},c\}$.
+Using the model in \cite{target polarization channel }, the depolarization channels (scattering matrices) for the target and clutter are modeled as zero-mean complex Gaussian random matrices, with their covariance matrix defined as: